deckhouse/lib-helm/README.md

 We split `tpl` file by line.
 Each line is checked for a define definition using a regular expression.

 If define is found, we look for all consecutive comments above define.
-All the comments found except those that start with the 'Usage:' become `Define description`.
+All the comments found except those that start with the `Usage:` become `Define description`.
 Comments starting with `Usage:` become `Define usage`.
 After it, we look for all consecutive comments beyond the define.
 Every found comment becomes `Define arguments description`.